krishatcher/all-hands-project-1-2025Spr/reports/experiment_design.md

 - **Consistent Execution Environment:** Tests will be executed on the same machine to minimize hardware and OS-induced variability.
 - **Multiple Runs:** Each test will be repeated multiple times to account for fluctuations in performance due to caching and other system-level optimizations.

-## 3. Test Design
+## 3. Experiment Design
 ### 3.1.
 Test Cases
 The test suite consists of multiple test cases designed to evaluate performance under different conditions:
-- **Varying Number of Strings:** Containers will be tested with different dataset sizes (e.g., ??) to observe scaling effects.
+- **Varying Number of Strings:** Containers will be tested with different dataset sizes (e.g., 2500, 5000, 10000) to observe scaling effects.
 - **Varying String Lengths:** Different string lengths (short, medium, long) will be tested to evaluate potential impacts of string size on comparison speed.
 - **Ordered vs. Unordered Comparisons:** Strings will be compared in both sequential and randomized orders to simulate different access patterns.